saadsaifse/intro-to-AI-hackathon/1. Introduction to Artificial Intelligence/Tutorial.md

 4. Movie recommendations on Netflix
 5. Online publishers

-!
-Be aware of possible implications: filter bubbles, echo-chambers, troll factories, fake news, and new forms of propaganda
+_Be aware of possible implications: filter bubbles, echo-chambers, troll factories, fake news, and new forms of propaganda_

-# Medicine
+### Medicine

 ● Cancer cell detection